Part A: Course Overview

 2. Discuss the use of traditional medicines in different cultures and societies, including First Nations peoples

-3. Identify and discuss the main features of the different stages of the modern drug development process
+3. Describe the main features of the different stages of the modern drug development process

-4. Explore the different stakeholders that are involved in drug development and how they are connected
+4. Analyse how the different stakeholders in drug development are connected and compare and contrast their contributions and responsibilities.

 Overview of Learning Activities